How the Intelligent Chip Works - The Definitive Explanation

 Super Intelligent Chips

 The Intelligent Chip works quantum mechanically via coherent quantum superposition and quantum entanglement.
 Two coherent light sources (the CD player laser and the quantum dots in the Intelligent Chip) interact with the atoms in the CD's polycarbonate layer to produce long-lasting, superior optical transparency for better optical signal to noise ratio during the laser-reading process.
-The active material in the Intelligent Chip is quantum dots - artifical atoms grown in the lab tuned to emit photons of a pre-determined wavelength.
+The active material in the Intelligent Chip is quantum dots - artificial atoms grown in the lab tuned to emit photons of a pre-determined wavelength.

 1. Semiconductor Physics: Electrons in Artificial Atoms